-As soon as possible, the victim of a sexual assault should report the incident to the Campus Safety Department, the local police, or any faculty or staff member.
+As soon as possible, the victim of a sexual assault should report the incident to the Title IX Coordinator, and if desired, the local police, or any faculty or staff member.
 The victim should make every attempt to preserve any physical evidence of the assault.
 This may include a voluntary medical exam, not showering or disposing of any damaged clothing or other items that are present after/during the assault.
-Victims are encouraged to call any law enforcement agency by dialing 911 after a sexual assault for a crime investigation, referral or transport for medical treatment and referral to crisis counseling and legal advocacy.
+Victims are encouraged to call any law enforcement agency by dialing 911 after a sexual assault for a criminal investigation, referral or transport for medical treatment and referral to crisis counseling and legal advocacy.

 Disciplinary actions may be imposed on recognized individual students, student organizations and/or any college faculty or staff responsible for a sexual assault.
 College sanctions following campus disciplinary procedures depend on the outcome of the investigation and may range up to and including expulsion.
-Every effort will be made to criminally prosecute perpetrators of sexual assaults.
 The accuser and the accused are entitled to the same opportunities to have others present during a campus disciplinary proceeding and both shall be informed of the outcome.